-As you might already know, Locally Hosted/Deployed Applications are limited to the office network and cannot be accessed outside the Office Network directly.
+As you might already know, locally hosted/deployed Applications are limited to the office local network and cannot be accessed outside the Office Network directly.
 This is the reason why Testsigma Servers cannot access these applications directly and testing local application using Testsigma Labs fails.

 There are 2 possible ways in which you can test locally hosted applications using Testsigma.

 Hybrid Executions are nothing but local executions that uses the local machines to run the tests instead of the devices available on cloud(Testsigma Labs is the default Test Lab Type and it uses Cloud devices).
 You need to install a small utility named 'Testsigma Agent' to enable Hybrid Executions on a machine.